fesmc/Chion.jl/docs/src/tests/fresh_snow_density.md

-# Fresh-Snow Density Test
+# Fresh-Snow Density Validation Note

-This page documents the checks in `test/test_fresh_snow_density.jl`.
+This page records the fresh-snow-density formula used by the current codebase and the analytical spot checks that were used when documenting it.
+These notes are retained as validation material; they are not currently backed by a file in `test/`.

 ## Parameterization

-Fresh-snow density is prescribed as
+Fresh-snow density is

 ```math
 \rho_{\mathrm{fresh}} =